OCA Chapter of the Year Awards

 Nomination Rules & Eligibility

-• OCA Chapters must be in good standing in the year 2024 to be considered for any and all categories.
-If you are unsure of your chapter’s good standing status, refer to the Chapter Good Standing 2024 Tracker.
+OCA Chapters must be in good standing in the year 2025 to be considered for any and all categories.
+If you are unsure of your chapter’s good standing status, refer to the Chapter Good Standing 2025 Tracker.
 (You can find this tracker on the OCA Chapters Portal or by asking lady.m.bulilan@ocanational.org.)
+Chapters must be in good standing by May 30, 2026 to be eligible for the 2026 COTY Awards.

 Categories